 Q: How many students are enrolled in the Honors Program and how many freshmen are admitted each fall?

-A: There are approximately 1000 students enrolled in the Honors Program and we admit about 250-300 freshmen each fall.
+A: There are approximately 1000 students in the Honors Program and we enroll about 250-300 freshmen each fall.

 Q: What is the size of honors courses?